Configurations

 Generally, the sacctmgr command allows to display and modify all the information related to the accounts.
 For more details on the command, please refer to the help sacctmgr -h.

-By default the active account will be set on the user’s main group.
+The only active account will be set on the user’s main group.
 For confirmation, or to switch from one default account to another, please refer to the syntax suggested in Account management to change temporarly the main group.
 To submit on a different account without modyifing the main group, use the -A | --account= option.

 Partitions